metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 | PROVISIONING_URL_HOST    | 172.22.0.1          |

 > info "Information"
-> There are variables that are only defined as Ansible variables, e.g. number of CPUs of the virtual bare metal server, size of disks, etc. In case you would like to change properties not defined globally in the `metal3-dev-env` take a look a the default variables specified in role: [common](https://github.com/metal3-io/metal3-dev-env/blob/master/vm-setup/roles/common/defaults/main.yml) and [libvirt](https://github.com/metal3-io/metal3-dev-env/blob/master/vm-setup/roles/libvirt/defaults/main.yml)
+> There are variables that are only defined as Ansible variables, e.g. number of CPUs of the virtual bare metal server, size of disks, etc. In case you would like to change properties not defined globally in the `metal3-dev-env` take a look at the default variables specified in role: [common](https://github.com/metal3-io/metal3-dev-env/blob/master/vm-setup/roles/common/defaults/main.yml) and [libvirt](https://github.com/metal3-io/metal3-dev-env/blob/master/vm-setup/roles/libvirt/defaults/main.yml)

-The`setup-playbook.yml` is composed by 3 roles, which are detailed below:
+The `setup-playbook.yml` is composed by 3 roles, which are detailed below:

 > - **Common.**